Gravel Bike cycling in the Dolomites

 Wear proper outdoor gear.
 You’ll often cycle well above 2000mt and a summer storm can turn into hailstorm or snow.

 Ride safe.
-Remember that mobile phone signal is not available in many of the mountain areas crossed by our tours.
+Remember that mobile phone signal is not always available while cycling up on the mountains.

 Plan your day, bring food and drink with you.